neerajmasai/google-search-engine/README.md

 # How to run the project locally:
-- Paste the clone url in cli
+- Type the following in your terminal: git clone https://github.com/neerajmasai/google-search-engine.git
 - Type npm start to run locally

 # Objectives